Brisbane Progressive Jewish SYNAGOGUE – from dream to reality

 Tzedakah is more than charity.
 Tzedakah is based on the Hebrew word (צדק, tzedek) meaning righteousness, fairness or justice.
 It refers to the religious obligation to perform philanthropic acts, which Judaism emphasises are important parts of living a spiritual life.
-According to Maimonides – RaMBaM (Rabbi Moshe Ben Maimon), a 12th century Jewish scholar and physician – the highest form of tzedakah is to give a gift, loan, or partnership that will result in the recipient supporting themselves, instead of living upon others.
+According to Maimonides,. the highest form of tzedakah is to give a gift, loan, or partnership that will result in the recipient supporting themselves, instead of living upon others.
 BPJC’s Board looks to members and supporters to help us move forward with tzedakah to enable the congregation to become self-sufficient.

 Our call to tzedakah from within the BPJC community rests on three strategies – donations, pledges and bequests.

 Donations – we will actively solicit donations to our Building Fund at all reasonable opportunities, including at membership application and renewal and also at our functions.
 Furthermore we will undertake specific fundraising activities from time to time through activities such as raffles and auctions.

 Pledges – we will seek financial support from members and supporters through (non-binding) expressions of financial commitment – easily manageable by way of regular payments into the Congregation’s account.
 A standard regular contribution can be made by arrangement with the Treasurer.
 You can also download and send us a pledge form.